Ira Schnapp: Retirement and death

 In 1966-67, Carmine Infantino was appointed as DC's art director, and then editorial director.
 In a major shake-up, Infantino transitioned to Gaspar Saladino as the new main logo and house-ad designer and cover letterer for the entire line of comics.
 Long-time DC writer Marv Wolfman recalled that "DC kept Ira employed doing miscellaneous things around the production department because ... management felt they owed him for all his great work."
 Schnapp was retired by the company in 1968.
 Artist Neal Adams, who had befriended Schnapp when he started working at DC around 1967, said it meant Schnapp was being sent home to die.
 Gaspar Saladino, who had begun working on staff at DC in 1949, not long after Schnapp, called Schnapp "Mr. DC," and said "It was sad that when he left it was as though he'd never been there at all."

 Schnapp's son Marty remembers his father dying suddenly of a heart attack on July 24, 1969.
 He died at St. Luke's Hospital on 113th Street, New York, not far from his long-time home.
 A brief New York Times obituary ran on July 26, 1969.
 There was no mention of his death at age 74 by DC Comics, and it seems to have gone unnoticed in the comics world.
 Schnapp's wife Beatrice died in 1977, and his daughter Theresa (Teddy) died in 2009.
 As of 2015, his son Marty was alive and working in New York City.

 Several members of Ira Schnapp's family and extended family were also involved in the comics business.
-His brother Solomon who married Faye Liebowitz, the sister of Jack Liebowitz, the co-owner of National (DC) Comics.
+His brother Solomon married Faye Liebowitz, the sister of Jack Liebowitz, the co-owner of National (DC) Comics.
 One of their sons was Jay (Schnapp) Emmett, who began as a National employee and worked his way up to President of Warner Communications.
 Solomon and Faye's daughter Carol married Irwin Donenfeld, son of the other owner of National Comics, Harry Donenfeld.
 Schnapp was more closely related to Fred Iger, head of the American Comics Group.
 Iger was the son of Schnapp's sister Lee, making him Schnapp's nephew.